 Physical therapy students who haven’t established good credit yet might not qualify for private student loans without a cosigner who has excellent credit.
 A cosigner is someone who is on the hook financially if you can’t make your student loan payments.
 Typically, this is a parent or other family member you trust.
 If you can qualify for a lower interest rate and don’t need loan forgiveness, going for private loans over Grad Plus loans can save you money.

 Physical therapy school student loan repayment options

-Physical therapists might have high student loan debt, but they also have repayment options that can make paying off student loan debt easier, such as forgiveness options that can save tens of thousands of dollars.
+Physical therapists might have high student loan debt due to tuition costs for DPT programs, but they also have repayment options that can make paying off student loan debt easier, such as forgiveness options that can save tens of thousands of dollars.
 Refinancing is another solid choice, depending on how much debt you have.

 PSLF options for PT graduates